Everything Lean For Leaders And Their Teams

 One important thing to realize about leadership is that it is learned.
 Sure, many of the individual traits of leadership are things that you are born with, but leaders can be created.
 It is certainly easier if you have been blessed with an assortment of natural attributes, but being a leader is not predetermined.

 Another important point to remember is that leadership is not always a good thing.
 It must be combined with a vision and a sense of what is right.
 Gang leaders are arguably strong leaders, but their objectives and morals do not mesh well with mainstream culture.
-In a company, strong leadership combined with poor decision making is extremely dangerous.
+In a company, strong leadership combined with poor decision making and questionable morals is extremely dangerous.

 Leadership also does not need authority to exist.
 I have seen time and time again where the true leader on a kaizen team is not the team leader, but rather someone who steps up and takes charge of the team.